GlastonburyC/Kaggle---Fisheries/README.md

 # Approach:

-First identify where the fish/es are in each image.
+First: identify where the fish/es are in each image.
 To do this, I have adapted the Viola-Jones face recognition algorithm.
 By using the NoF category as a negative test set, and all other images as a positive test set.

+Second: Further QC? greyscale? - smooth noise? - Collate covariates - Area, Perimeter, Diameter, Variance, Uniformity & Entropy co-occurance

+Third: Train a convolutional neural network to perform species recognition using labels [1-8].